micro-lc/micro-lc/packages/documentation/docs/docs/guides/layout.md

 ```

 :::tip
-While <micro-lc></micro-lc> requires an unnamed slot, you can use as many named slots as you want to allow external
+While <micro-lc></micro-lc> requires an unnamed _slot_, you can use as many named slots as you want to allow external
 injection of content in specific spots of the layout.
 :::